 APM Terminals Algeciras reaches all employees with a safety campaign

-New animated video campaign allows APM Terminals Algeciras to increase safety awareness among all terminal workers in a creative and engaging way.

-In the port logistics environment, awareness of safety protocols and practices plays a crucial role and safe operations are key for business continuity.
-Conscious of how important it is to maximise this awareness among all staff performing work at APM Terminals Algeciras, the company has launched a creative campaign to effectively reach all personnel at the terminal, regardless of their form of employment, type of job or access to corporate information channels.
+APM Terminals Algeciras has launched a creative campaign to effectively reach all personnel at the terminal, regardless of their form of employment, type of job or access to corporate information channels, according to the company's release.

 “All of us coming to work at APM Terminals Algeciras have a shared responsibility for making – and keeping – this facility a safe place to work every single day.
 This is regardless of whether we are employed directly or indirectly, or whether we perform our tasks on permanent or temporary basis”, shares Jesús Cáceres, Chief Operations Officer at APM Terminals Algeciras.